Dyalog/ride/docs/installation.md

 ## Linux

-RIDE requires Debian 8+, Fedora 24.04+, or Ubuntu 14.04+.
+RIDE requires Debian 8, Fedora 24.04, or Ubuntu 14.04 (or later).
 Distributions built on top of the above should also work, provided that they have libnss version 3.26 or newer.

 1. Download the **.deb** or **.rpm** file (whichever is appropriate for your Linux distribution) from the [RIDE releases page](https://github.com/Dyalog/ride/releases).
 If your Linux distribution does not support either **.deb** or **.rpm** files, then please contact support@dyalog.com.
 2. From the command line, use standard installation commands to install the package.